 Conventional wisdom indicates that most knee implants should be expected to last 10 to 15 years before implant wear becomes an issue.
 At Smith & Nephew, we've always thought we could do better.
 And since today's more active knee patients are having surgery younger and living longer, we knew we had to do better.1

-Enter VERILAST◊ Knee Technology - a remarkable combination of advanced, low-friction materials that addresses implant wear on both surfaces of the implant: the award-winning OXINIUM◊ Oxidized Zirconium, a ceramicised metal alloy for the femoral side (thigh bone), and a highly "cross-linked" plastic for the tibial side (shin bone).
+Enter a remarkable combination of advanced, low-friction materials that addresses implant wear on both surfaces of the implant.
+This combination, formerly known as VERILAST Technology includes the award-winning OXINIUM◊ Oxidized Zirconium, a ceramicised metal alloy for the femoral side (thigh bone), and a highly "cross-linked" plastic for the tibial side (shin bone).
 When these two surfaces work together in the joint, they do amazing things:

-- In rigorous lab testing, Smith & Nephew's LEGION◊ CR Knee made with exclusive VERILAST technology was subjected to 45 million cycles, or simulated steps.
+- In rigorous lab testing, Smith & Nephew's LEGION◊ CR Knee made with the combination of our OXINIUM Technology and XLPE was subjected to 45 million cycles, or simulated steps.
 That's equal to around 30 years of physical activity.2

-- The data showed that after 5 million cycles, the LEGION CR Knee made with VERILAST technology showed 98% less wear than did the same knee made using traditional implant materials.
-And when the LEGION CR knee with VERILAST technology kept "walking" out to 45 million cycles, it was again compared to the traditional knee's 5 million cycle data.
-Even with 40 million more cycles, the LEGION knee with VERILAST Technology showed 81% less wear.2-8
+- The data showed that after 5 million cycles, the LEGION CR Knee made with the combination of our OXINIUM Technology and XLPE showed 98% less wear than did the same knee made using traditional implant materials.
+And when LEGION CR knee with the combination of our OXINIUM Technology and XLPE kept "walking" out to 45 million cycles, it was again compared to the traditional knee's 5 million cycle data.
+Even with 40 million more cycles, the LEGION knee with the combination of our OXINIUM Technology and XLPE showed 81% less wear.2-8

 So while we cannot say we've eliminated implant failure due to wear, we believe our 20 years of dedicated research is paying off for patients who want to rediscover their active lives.